minitage/minitage.paste/README.txt

     - minitage.geodjango: A sample layout for a geo-django application
     - minitage.dependency: A sample layout for a compiled dependency
     - minitage.egg: A sample layout for a egg dependency
-    - minitage.distutils A sample layout for a distutils dependency

 Projects profiles
 ==================

+    - minitage.varnish: create a varnish instance with or without a sample configuration file toward zope/plone.
     - minitage.postgresql: create a postgresql instance in the sys dir of your project
     - minitage.env: create a `share/minitage/minitage.env` file inside the